kiranmajji1620/Language-translation-genai/README.md

 # Language-translation-genai

-This is a basic GEN AI project that uses the hugging face api to call the mistral ai.<br> model to translate from src language to trgt language.<br>
+This is a basic GEN AI project that uses the hugging face api to call the mistral ai model to translate from src language to trgt language.<br>
 Demonstrates the use of chains and prompts in langchain v2.<br>
 UI made using streamlit.